Porcelain Crowns in Albuquerque, NM

 When your custom-made porcelain crown is finished, you return to Dr. Holbrook’s office.
 Dr. Holbrook then checks the crown for fit, function and color match with your adjacent teeth.
 He makes adjustments as needed.
 When you are both satisfied, he cements the crown onto your tooth permanently.
 You can then use the repaired tooth immediately.
 There is no recovery or waiting period.

-How Do I Care for My Porcelain Crowns?
+How Do I Care For My Porcelain Crowns?

-Your beautiful new crown does not need any special attention.
+Porcelain Crowns Albuquerque NM Your beautiful new crown does not need any special attention.
 All it needs is twice-daily brushing and flossing, plus twice-yearly professional cleanings and exams with Dr. Holbrook.

 How Long Do Porcelain Crowns Last?